Fraud Blocker

 Laminate flooring is also durable but may not withstand moisture as well as hardwood.
 It requires regular cleaning and care to maintain its appearance over time, making it slightly higher maintenance than hardwood.

-When considering durability and maintenance in Pasadena, CA, both hardwood and laminate have their advantages.
+When considering durability and maintenance, both hardwood and laminate have their advantages.
 Now let’s dive into the next key difference – Installation.

 laminate-flooring-samples